-If you have a child or teen who participates in sports and you’re concerned about sports-related heart conditions, specifically Sudden Cardiac Death, make an appointment with Westchester Health to see one of our pediatricians.
+If you have a child or teen who participates in sports and you’re concerned about sports-related heart conditions, specifically Sudden Cardiac Death, please call (914) 232-1919 to make an appointment with one of our Westchester Health pediatricians.
 We’ll examine your child and together with you, determine if any preventative measures or treatment needs to be taken.
 If we feel it’s needed, we will refer your child to a pediatric cardiologist for more specialized evaluation and treatment.
 Whenever, wherever you need us, we’re here for you.

 To read Dr. Gomberg’s blog in full, click here.